RyanDavison/backstamped-files/README.md

   "ext": ["txt", "js"]
 }

+**count**

+Type: number

-count: the number of files you want created
+The number of files you want created

+---
+**filename**

+Type: String

-filename: filename will have an underscore character and a number appended to it to make it unique
+filename will have an underscore character and a number appended to it to make it unique

+---

+**ext**

+Type: Array

-ext: an array that can have any number of extensions.
+An array that can have any number of extensions.
 The extensions will be randomly applied to different files.
+---

 ## Install